 Similarly, if you are caring for someone with dementia, telling your employer about your changing responsibilities will help you plan together, so that you can continue working and caring as effectively as possible.

-Please read the leaflet on working age dementia, here.
+Please read our leaflet on employment and young onset dementia, here.

 And please see our resources here for companies with staff who are caring for somebody with dementia.